Skip to main content

 Bloom Information

-Does not flower.
-Strobili (spore cones) are produced at the tips of pale, unbranched fertile stems in March through April in the Pacific Northwest.
+The species does not flower.
+Strobili (spore cones) are produced at the tips of pale unbranched fertile stems in March through April in the Pacific Northwest.
 Spores are green, ephemeral, and viable for only a few days after release.
-Strobili emerge before vegetative stems and wither within 2–3 weeks.
-Vegetative stems persist from April through the first hard frost.
+Strobili emerge before vegetative stems and wither within 2-3 weeks.
+Vegetative stems persist from April through the first hard frost in fall.

 Detailed Descriptions